Improving online FDR procedures via online analogs of e-closure and compound e-values: Simulation extensions

 \subsection{Additional simulations}

-We also include simulation in the same setup as \Cref{sec: simulations}, although with $\mu=4$ in \Cref{fig:local-dep-simulation-mu4}.
-We similar results of the closed and donation variants of each procedure improving over the corresponding baselines as the non-null fraction $\pi_1$ increases.
+We also include simulations in the same setup as \Cref{sec: simulations}, although with $\mu=4$ in \Cref{fig:local-dep-simulation-mu4}.
+We see similar results, with the closed and donation variants of each procedure improving over the corresponding baselines as the non-null fraction $\pi_1$ increases.